alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 When this line repeats across files, it is not creating an artificial field.

-It is preserving the source-line against drift, detachment, and absorption.
+It is preserving the source-line against drift, detachment, misattribution, counterfeit authorship, and public obscurity.

-## Collective Repetition as Absorption
+## Collective Repetition as Obscurity

-Collective repetition can absorb source-line language when repeated language circulates without preserving the author, framework, citation, or boundary.
+Collective repetition can create obscurity when repeated language circulates without preserving the author, framework, citation, boundary, or source-line.

 It answers a different question:

-> Does the repetition make the source harder to see?
+> Does the repetition make the public path back to Source harder to see?

-Collective repetition may absorb by:
+Collective repetition may create obscurity by:

 - removing the author
 - removing the framework